2011: A Life Review (Since it’s not a book)

 Area 50 Juan: A Misplaced Adventure

-My third children’s book, Area 50 Juan, is available for Kindle, iPad, Nook, and Sony Reader with a new low price of 99 cents.
+My third children’s book, Area 50 Juan, is a Kindle Edition Exclusive.

 Synopsis: Juan’s goal to save the aliens on Jade Island is threatened by a military search for the downed craft.
 Juan and his friends; Andy, Davie, and Earl, befriend a young airman named Ziggy who wants to help.
 With Ziggy on their side, they rush to help the visitors return to their world before the military arrives to search Area 50.